TOPIC: DARE TO BE DIFFERENT

 MEMORY VERSE: “The Lord knows those who are his,” and “Those who claim they belong to the Lord must turn away from all wickedness” (2 Timothy 2:19).

 INTRODUCTION: To be different means to be exceptional or to be unusual.
 To dare to be different means to be bold or brave enough to be different or be an exception.
-In the world we live in, we see many people doing what is wrong, and more people joining them in the wrongdoing.
+In the world we live in, we see many people doing what is wrong, and more people joining them to do what is wrong.
 However, we should understand that the fact that almost everybody is doing what is wrong does not make it right.
-If you dare to be different, not going the way of the evil doers, you shall be praised and honoured at the end.
+If you dare to be different, not going the way of the evil doers, you shall be praised and honoured in the end.

 EXAMPLES OF PEOPLE IN THE BIBLE WHO DARED TO BE DIFFERENT

-- Daniel and his three friends: They refused to be fed with the food and wine of the king of Babylon so that they would not defile themselves or make themselves unclean.
-They were looking better and more brilliant than the many others who defiled themselves (Daniel 1:8-20).
+2. Daniel and his three friends: They refused to be fed with the food and wine of the king of Babylon, so that they would not defile themselves or make themselves unclean.
+They were looking better and were more brilliant than the others who defiled themselves (Daniel 1:8-20).

-- Micaiah: He was the only prophet who dared to be different among about 400 prophets who prophesied lies to King Ahab.
-When all the other prophets were prophesying lies, he was the only one who was bold to look at the king’s face and tell him the true word of God and what he said happened (I Kings 22:6-37).
+3. Micaiah: He was the only prophet who dared to be different.
+He did not join about 400 prophets who prophesied lies to King Ahab.
+When all the other prophets were prophesying lies, he was the only one who was bold to tell the king the true word of God, and what he said happened (I Kings 22:6-37).

-- The leper who came back: When Jesus healed ten lepers, only one of them came back to thank Jesus while the remaining nine went away.
+4. The leper who came back: When Jesus healed ten lepers, only one of them came back to thank Jesus, while the remaining nine went away.
 He was the only one who was made whole (Luke 17:12-19).

 AREAS YOU CAN DARE TO BE DIFFERENT (I TIMOTHY 4:12)